RKSouth/south-notes/HOWTO.md

             }

             and there is no args -- if you are still struggling and getting a 400 error make sure you don't have any minor typos in your apollo client.
+To learn more about this next step you can go to the apollographql.com/docs/react/advanced/caching/ and read about direct cache acces  but we don't have acces to the readQuery so we are going to use the proxy and do graphql queries on our data.

+we are already using the query we want to use from the home page - so the best thing to do is to create a new file for it so we can access it in 2 places.
+This should go in the util folder.